 The United States constitutes less than 5% of the world’s population, yet its prisons house 25% of the worldwide prison population.
 This phenomenon is due largely to the War on Drugs.
 First declared in the 1970s, the War on Drugs sought to combat the illegal drug trade in the U.S. through policies intended to discourage distribution and consumption of illegal drugs.
-However, the War on Drugs and the harsh sentencing policies that followed, swelled our prison population and disproportionately targeted communities of color.
-The number of Americans imprisoned for violating drug laws increased from 1980 to 2017, from roughly 41,000 to 453,000 (The Sentencing Project - Factsheet: Trends in U.S. Corrections).
+However, the War on Drugs and the harsh sentencing policies that followed swelled our prison population and disproportionately targeted communities of color.
+The number of Americans imprisoned for violating drug laws increased from roughly 41,000 to 453,000 between 1980 to 2017 (The Sentencing Project, Factsheet: Trends in U.S. Corrections).

 Continue reading below